 How to Make Sure Your Emails Don’t Go to Spam Box

 Even if you know you aren’t a spammer and your subscribers are happy to receive every other letter from you, it won’t be enough.
-There are some other things you should consider to prove mailing systems that you’re a responsible sender.
+There are some other things you should consider to prove to mailing systems that you’re a responsible sender.

 Technical Issues